 If you want to see the black-maned lion of the Kalahari, you must head to the Kgalagadi Transfontier Park.
-These physically impressive animals are normally found laying around on the dry riverbed of the Nossob and the Auob rivers.
-It is at night though where they start to become active.
-Your best bet is to take a night drive (book at the park campsites), when you can view all the nocturnal African wildlife come to life.
+These physically impressive animals are normally found lying around on the dry riverbed of the Nossob and the Auob rivers.
+As the sun sets, they start to become active.
+Your best bet is to take a night drive (book at the park campsites), when you can view nocturnal African wildlife in action.

 Where to See Meerkats in South Africa

 To see meerkats you need to head out to the Kgalagadi TP where it is virtually guaranteed that you will see a gang or two.
 Stay with them for a while to ensure you see a wide range of behaviors.
 Meerkats are always busy; if you are lucky you’ll witness interactions with other species, like snakes.
 They sometimes share their burrow with ground squirrels or yellow mongooses, so look out for those too.

 The Southern Right Whale can be distinguished from other whales by the presence of callosities on their heads and the lack of a dorsal fin on their backs.